ferordas/Sokoban-PEC03/README.md

 # Sokoban-PEC03

 Game developed for PEC03.
-Scene ir located in Assets/Scenes.
+Main Scene is located in Assets/Scenes.
 The other elements are located in Assets dir